akka/akka/akka-docs/src/main/paradox/additional/osgi.md

 ## Activator

-To bootstrap Akka inside an OSGi environment, you can use the `akka.osgi.ActorSystemActivator` class to conveniently set up the ActorSystem.
+To bootstrap Akka inside an OSGi environment, you can use the @apidoc[akka.osgi.ActorSystemActivator](akka.osgi.ActorSystemActivator) class to conveniently set up the @apidoc[ActorSystem](akka.actor.ActorSystem).

 @@snip [Activator.scala](/akka-osgi/src/test/scala/docs/osgi/Activator.scala) { #Activator }

 The goal here is to map the OSGi lifecycle more directly to the Akka lifecycle.
-The `ActorSystemActivator` creates the actor system with a class loader that finds resources (`application.conf` and `reference.conf` files) and classes from the application bundle and all transitive dependencies.
+The @apidoc[ActorSystemActivator](akka.osgi.ActorSystemActivator) creates the actor system with a class loader that finds resources (`application.conf` and `reference.conf` files) and classes from the application bundle and all transitive dependencies.